-To clean and disinfect the water tank, refer to Section 6, Water Systems.
+To clean and disinfect the water tank, refer to Section 6, Water System (if equipped).

 Consult your authorized Cobalt dealer for winterization requirements.

 Water Level Indicator

 If your Cobalt is equipped with the level indicator display panel, it will show the level of the water and/or waste in the tanks as follows: